bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 Let x and y be elements of GF(p^2).
 A point (x, y) on Curve4Q is serialized in a compressed form as the representation of y with a modified top bit.
-This y value determines two possible x coordinates.
+This y value determines two possible x coordinates, namely -x and x.
 We order the elements of GF(p^2) as follows: to compare x = x0+x1\*i with y = y0+y1\*i assuming all coordinates are in [0, p) we compare x0 with y0, and, if they are equal, compare x1 with y1.
 This is the lexographic ordering on the numerical values of (x0, x1) where each value is represented in the range [0, p).

-It is 0 if the smaller possible x value is correct, and 1 if the larger possible x value is correct.
+The high bit of y is changed to 0 if the smaller possible x value is correct, and 1 if the larger possible x value is correct.

 To decode one must remember the top bit, mask it to zero, and interpret the 16 bytes as the y coordinate as stated